DmxLarchey/BFE/README.md

 * For convenience, all the OCaml generated files have been copied to the directory [`extracted_ocaml`](extracted_ocaml).
 These are the very same files as those generated by the `make all` command above.
-* You can consult the following [pre-print](https://members.loria.fr/DLarchey/files/papers/BFE_CPP19.pdf) submitted to CPP'19.
+* You can consult the following [pre-print](https://members.loria.fr/DLarchey/files/papers/) currently under review.

 ## Description of the Coq content

-There are 26 Coq vernacular files, here presented in useful order (based on the [dependency graph](coq/dependency_graph.txt)).
-According to `coqwc` the whole code comprises a total of around 2500 lines of code: around 1180 loc for specifications, 1260 loc for proofs (and 330 lines for comments).
+There between 25-30 Coq vernacular files, here presented in useful order (based on the [dependency graph](coq/dependency_graph.txt)).
+According to `coqwc` the whole code comprises a total of around 2650 lines of code: around 1300 loc for specifications, 1350 loc for proofs (and 350 lines for comments).

 * [`list_utils.v`](coq/list_utils.v) --- One of the biggest files, all concerning list operations, list permutations, the lifting of relations to lists and segments of the natural numbers -- auxiliary material with use at many places.
 * [`wf_utils.v`](coq/wf_utils.v) --- The subtle tactics for measure recursion in one or two arguments with a nat-valued measure function -- this is crucial for smooth extraction throughout.